strategicdata/pmhc-mds-spec/doc/data-specification/validation-rules.rst

 ---

   * :ref:`dfn-measure_date` must be after :ref:`dfn-referral_date`
-  * :ref:`dfn-measure_date` must not be in the future
   * If both item scores and a total score are specified, the item scores must add up to the total score

 .. _sdq-current-validations:

-.. did you want to list the full validation spec here, eg: ranges of answers and totals?

-.. checking totals this isn't properly implemented (yet) ...

 SDQ
 ---

   * :ref:`dfn-measure_date` must be after :ref:`dfn-referral_date`
-  * :ref:`dfn-measure_date` must not be in the future

-.. did you want to list the full validation spec here, eg: ranges of answers and totals?

-.. something about subtotals etc adding up correctly. checking totals this isn't properly implemented (yet) ...

 .. _future-validations: